Drawing lots and scheduling

 At the same time, we know that it is complicated to construct a game schedule even if you have automatic features to help.
 At every step, decisions need to be taken that can have difficult consequences.
 Therefore, we also think it is important to have clear overviews and support functions to control and manually make small changes to a ready-made schedule.

-Finally, we know that a system is not all that is needed.
+Finally, we know that one system is not all that is needed.
 Therefore, we are always ready to answer questions and give advice.
-It is always included in the license cost you pay, so do not hesitate to contact us.
-You can also find answers in our manuals.
+It is always included in the license cost you pay, so don't hesitate to contact us .
+You can also find answers among our manuals .

 Lottery functions